Article IV

 Section 5.
 Damage by Lot Owners including Builders.

 The Owner of a Lot including Builders shall be responsible for any expense incurred by the Association or the Developer to repair or replace Common Area vegetation and topography, right-of-ways, swales, drainage facilities and utility lines when such repair or replacement is necessary as a result of the negligent or intentional errors or omissions of the Owner, his family, tenants, guests, agents or invitees.
 This shall specifically include repairs or replacements resulting from the actions of the Owner’s contractor in constructing any improvements on the Owner’s Lot.
 Any such expense if not paid upon demand shall be added to the Assessment to which the Owner’s Lot is subject and shall be due and payable in the same manner as the Assessments provided in these covenants.
-Provided, however, this shall not apply if there are insurance proceeds available to pay for damage.

 Section 6.
 Motor Boat Use Restriction.